zavsky/tp/docs/DeveloperGuide.md

 is processed to load the game information, and initialise a new Game object based on the data fetched.
 5. If player chooses 3, the game exits itself.
 6. After every loot and shop event, the game also presents the users with an opportunity to save the game.
-7. If the player selects y, the game prompts the user to choose from 1-3 to save to a save slot, else game does not save.
+7. If the player selects "y", the game prompts the user to choose from 1-3 to save to a save slot, else if player selects "n", game does not save.

 **Sequence Diagram**